Through the Perspective of LiDAR: A Feature-Enriched and Uncertainty-Aware Annotation Pipeline for Terrestrial Point Cloud Segmentation: Discussion

 Together, the cross-dataset results and modular design show that the pipeline can be deployed in diverse TLS environments with minimal adjustment—an essential feature for large-scale monitoring programs where site conditions and sensor setups vary widely.

-\paragraph{Limitations, future directions, and broader implications} Persistent errors in fine-scale, self-occluding structures (e.g., mid-story stems in dense canopies) and performance drops in visually heterogeneous regions indicate that enriched geometric cues and current feature stacks remain insufficient to capture the full variability of complex natural scenes.
-While multi-model ensembles improve accuracy and uncertainty estimation, their added computational cost may limit scalability without substantial computational resources.
-Future work should investigate more robust and generic preprocessing strategies, along with lighter backbone architectures that reduce redundancy, while preserving segmentation performance.
-Efforts also are needed to narrow the reliability gap between uncertainty maps and actual error distributions by adopting improved uncertainty estimation methods.
+\paragraph{Limitations and future directions} While the proposed multi-model ensemble improves segmentation accuracy and uncertainty estimation, its increased computational cost may limit applicability in real-time or resource-constrained settings.
+Future work will therefore investigate more robust and generic preprocessing strategies, as well as lighter backbone architectures or knowledge distillation approaches to reduce redundancy while preserving pseudo-label quality.
+Additionally, although uncertainty guidance was shown to restructure the annotation workflow and reduce manual labeling scope, this study does not report quantitative measures of annotation efficiency such as time or interaction counts; future work will incorporate systematic logging of annotation processes to enable controlled, quantitative evaluation of human annotation effort.
+Further efforts are also needed to narrow the gap between uncertainty estimates and actual error distributions by adopting improved uncertainty estimation methods.